risingwavelabs/risingwave-docs/docs/transform/window-functions.md

 The "window" is defined by the `OVER` clause, which generally consists of three parts:

-- Window partitioning (the `PARTITION` clause): Specifies how to partition rows into smaller sets.
-If not provided, RisingWave will not partition the rows into smaller sets.
+- Window partitioning (the `PARTITION BY` clause): Specifies how to partition rows into smaller sets.
 - Window ordering (the `ORDER BY` clause): Specifies how the rows are ordered.
 This part is required for ranking functions.
 - Window frame (the `ROWS` clause): Specifies a particular row or the range of the rows over which calculations are performed.